ORIGINALLY PUBLISHED ON DECEMBER 20, 2020

 Second, I love being a priest.
 In fact, my desire for a sabbatical is because I love being a priest.
 The sabbatical is an intentional effort to nurture my vocation, not to escape from it.
 I can’t wait to see what the next 20 years of the priesthood may bring!

 Thank you for your prayer and support.
-I pray that these remaining days of Advent are filled with grace and that our experience of Christmas is life-changing!
+I pray that these remaining days of Lent are filled with grace and that our experience of Easter is life-changing!

 In Christ, FM